Did you know that no matter how cold it gets you can still enjoy riding?

 Another creative DIY “beaver tail” fender – using an old tire.
 This can be done to cover the entire rear wheel if you’ve got a rack and some zip-ties.

 These ideas can save you some $$ and give you some protection for the short term, but if you want to keep the junk off you and your bike for the long term come on into the Center and check out the various fenders we stock to fit just about any bike made starting at about $12.00.
+The pics below show you some examples of commercially available fenders incl. some that we stock in our show-room.

 Typical rear metal fender giving full coverage for the long haul.